autometrics-dev/autometrics-rs/autometrics/README.md

 ## Exporting Prometheus Metrics

-Prometheus works by polling a specific HTTP endpoint on your server to collect the current state of all the metrics it has in memory.
+Prometheus works by polling an HTTP endpoint on your server to collect the current values of all the metrics it has in memory.

 ### For projects not currently using Prometheus metrics